danieljsharpe/DISCOTRESS/documentation.md

   when set with the **TRANSNPROBS** keyword, the edge weights read from *ts_weights.dat* are taken to be the transition probabilities of a discrete-time Markov chain (by default, the transition probabilities are assumed to be continuous-time). **TAU** is then the constant lag time (ie all transitions are associated with time **TAU**, rather than sampling from an exponential distribution).
 Note that this keyword is compatible with all **TRAJ** options.

 **TINTVL** _double_
-  ignored if **TRAJ KPS** (in which case trajectory data is written after every basin escape).
-Time interval for dumping trajectory information.
-Negative value (default) indicates that trajectory data is not written.
-In this case, start and end nodes are still written to files walker.0.y.dat.
+  time interval for dumping trajectory information.
+Negative value (default) indicates that trajectory data is not written (i.e. files _walker.0.y.dat_ are not output).
 Zero value specifies that all trajectory information is written.
+An explicit non-negative value must be set if **WRAPPER DIMREDN**.
+The exact value of **TINTVL** is ignored if **TRAJ KPS** (in which case trajectory data is written after every basin escape).

 **DUMPINTVLS**
   if set, then trajectory data is dumped at precisely the time intervals specified by **TINTVL** (which must therefore be >0.).
 Otherwise, trajectory data written when the next time interval is exceeded is precisely for the current time of the walker.
 Path probability and entropy flow are not written in the walker files if this keyword is set, but are still dumped to the *tp_distribns.dat* file.
 This keyword is required with **WRAPPER DIMREDN**, since the trajectory information required to construct a coarse-grained Markov chain is otherwise not printed.